iamkirankumaryadav/Library/Data Science/Supervised Learning/Ensemble Techniques.md

 - Features `noise` and `bias`: The model relied heavily on one of the dominating feature with high scale or magnitude.
 - If we build an combine multiple models, the overall accuracy can be improved.
 - The combination can be implemented by aggregating the outputs of the individual models.
-- The main objective while training the models are reducing the model errors and maintaining the generalization ( Performance on new unseen data )
+- The main objective while training the models are reducing the model errors and maintaining the generalization.

 Bagging ( Bootstrap Aggregation ) | Boosting
 :--- | :---